essdot/reams/README.md

 This includes HTML templates: the best way to describe HTML is in HTML, not JSX.
 This implies templates separate from code.
 The React team has pulicly stated their belief that the markup and code for a component should live together, and I think that's a fine idea.
 Unfortunately, the syntax devised for this, JSX, is too clunky.
 Simple things like iterating over an array turn your `render` function into a mish-mash of code and faux-markup.
 The issue isn't the colocation of "markup" and code - the issue is that JSX is inexpressive and inelegant.
 HTML is much easier to read at a glance.

 In this project, HTML templates are used with React by including the [`react-templatify`](https://github.com/gja/react-templatify) transform.
-This transform uses the [`react-templates`](https://github.com/wix/react-templates) project to compile the HTML into a React render function, which you can require and pass like any other.
+This transform uses the [`react-templates`](https://github.com/wix/react-templates) project to compile the HTML into a React render function, which you can require and pass like any other function.
 You can put `{}` expressions in the template just like JSX, and `ref="refName"` will add an element to the component's `refs` object like you would expect. ([Read more about `refs` here.](http://facebook.github.io/react/docs/more-about-refs.html))

 This also includes reorienting the API to make creating a single component simpler - just call one function.
 And the arguments are simple - pass in an element plus a template, get a rendered component back.
 You can pass initial state if you need it, and pass whatever else directly to React if you need that.